 In most situations, anemia can be corrected with intervention preoperatively.
-Interventions including B12 or iron supplementation, growth factors, or even transfusion can employed to achieve a safe hemoglobin count prior to surgery.
+Interventions, including B12 or iron supplementation, growth factors, or even transfusion can be employed to achieve a safe hemoglobin count prior to surgery.

 Can correcting anemia decrease the need for blood transfusions?